top of page

 About Your Fibrosis Result

-Your fibrosis result is a measurement of the amount of scarring in your liver.
+Your fibrosis result (kPa) is a measurement of the amount of scarring in your liver.
 A FibroScan measures elasticity by measuring the stiffness/scarring of your liver.

 Normal results are seen between 2 and 6 kPa.
 The highest possible result is 75 kPa.
-Many people with liver disease(s) have a result that’s higher than the normal range.

 Fibrosis Score